-Meconium or baby’s first stool is dark green, thick material made of cells, mucus, and intestinal secretions.
-Babies usually pass their first stool in the first few hours or days after birth.
-However, in some cases, this may happen inside the womb during the late stages of pregnancy or labor (1).
+Meconium is the baby’s first stool, which is a dark green, thick stool made of cells, mucus, and intestinal secretions.
+Usually, babies pass their first stool in the first few hours or days after birth.
+However, it may happen inside the womb in some cases during the late stages of pregnancy or labor (1) (2).

 Causes Of Meconium Aspiration Syndrome (MAS)

 A baby may expel meconium while still in the uterus due to decreased oxygen and blood supply (1) (3).
 It may also happen due to fetal distress caused by problems of the placenta or umbilical cord (4).

 - Difficult delivery and prolonged labor

 - Aging of the placenta in cases of post-term pregnancy

 - Maternal conditions, such as diabetes, high blood pressure, cardiovascular disease, or chronic respiratory problems

 - Maternal substance use, such as smoking during pregnancy

 - Poor fetal growth due to underlying problems or infections

 Babies may usually have temporary breathing problems on inhalation of meconium.
 About 5-10% of babies who inhale meconium develop meconium aspiration syndrome.